Urinary Tract Infections in Young Infants

 Patient Characteristics

-During a 59-month period from March 1976 through February 1981, 100 infants with acute urinary tract infections were admitted to hospital from the acute care clinic of Children’s Medical Center or from the emergency room of Parkland Memorial Hospital, Dallas.
+During a 59-month period from March 1976 through February 1981, 100 infants with acute urinary tract infections were admitted to hospital from the acute care clinic of Childrens Medical Center or from the emergency room of External link Parkland Memorial Hospital, Dallas.
 The age of the patients ranged from 5 days to 8 months (mean 2.1 months).
 There were 62 boys and 38 girls (Figure).
 Male infants accounted for 75% of patients in the first three months of life compared with 11% of patients who were 3 to 8 months of age.
 Of 41 infants who were 30 days of age or younger, 33 (81%) were boys.

 The duration of illness before hospital admission was 48 hours or less in the majority of patients.
 Fever (63% of patients) was the most common symptom that prompted the parents to seek medical attention.
 Of the infants 55% were described as irritable and 38% had refused one or more feedings.
 Vomiting and diarrhea were reported in 36% and 31% of patients respectively.

-Although many of the infants were described as “ill-appearing” at the time of the initial physical examination, there were few objective abnormal findings: 67 infants had a temperature of equal to or more than 38 C and 38 infants had temperatures of equal to or greater than 39 C. Abdominal distension and jaundice were uncommon, being present in only 8% and 7 percent of patients respectively.
+Although many of the infants were described as ill-appearing at the time of the initial physical examination, there were few objective abnormal findings: 67 infants had a temperature of equal to or more than 38 C and 38 infants had temperatures of equal to or greater than 39 C. Abdominal distension and jaundice were uncommon, being present in only 8% and 7 percent of patients respectively.
 Three of 62 male infants (5%) were circumcised and two had primary hypospadias.

 Laboratory Findings